 - Doesn’t hold a lot of coffee

 Hario’s Woodneck drip pot has several steps for brewing a cup of coffee, as outlined in their instructional video.
-It’s not as complicated as a siphon coffee maker, but it’s not quite a make-it-and-leave-it way of brewing a cup of joe.
+Let’s go over the steps below:

-First, you must boil a new filter to clean it and soak it in cold water to cool it down.
-After wringing out the excess water, you attach the filter to the holder through the filter’s opening at the hem.
+Boil a new filter to clean it, and soak it in cold water to cool it down.
+Wring out the excess water and attach it to the holder through the opening at the hem.

 Once the cloth is in place with the raised fiber side facing out, the holder’s wires hook onto each other and lock into place.

-When you set the filter in the pot, pour hot water into the carafe without any grounds to prepare and preheat the filter.
-After this step, you can dump the water and drain any excess moisture from the cloth.
+When you set the filter in the pot, pour hot water into the carafe to prepare and preheat the filter.
+Dump the water and drain any excess moisture from the cloth.

 Lightly tap the filter holder’s sides to even out the coffee grounds.
 Starting from the center and moving outward, pour some hot water to steam the grounds.

 Pour the hot water and fill the carafe.
 When the coffee stops dripping, it’s ready to drink.